 Recipe's strategic partnership with SCENE allowed it to become SCENE's exclusive restaurant partner.
 SCENE is the first and only entertainment rewards program in Canada - points earned on Scotiabank SCENE branded debit and credit card transactions and purchases at Cineplex Entertainment theatres can be redeemed towards Cineplex Entertainment movie tickets, concessions and more.
-The SCENE program has approximately 9.7 million members, making it one of Canada's fastest growing loyalty programs.
+The SCENE program has approximately 10.25 million members, making it one of Canada's fastest growing loyalty programs.
 Pursuant to the Recipe-SCENE Marketing Partnership Agreement, Recipe's customers will be able to earn and redeem SCENE points at nine of its brands for food purchases.
-Recipe will have the ability to offer bonus point promotions concurrent with major movie releases at Cineplex Entertainment theatres.
-With approximately 32% of participating Recipe's restaurants located within one kilometer and approximately 67% of participating Recipe's restaurants within five kilometers of a Cineplex Entertainment movie theatre, management believes that the program will add significant value to Recipe's customers and to its brands over time, without any additional significant investment required by Recipe.

 The "Ultimate Dining Card", Recipe's proprietary multi-brand gift card program, offers consumers great variety and choice as it is redeemable in all of Recipe's brands excluding St-Hubert, The Burger's Priest, and The Keg restaurants.
 The Keg and St-Hubert each have their own branded gift card.
-The gift cards are widely available for sale, including in Recipe restaurants for the Ultimate Dining Card, in St-Hubert restaurants for the St-Hubert gift card and at The Keg restaurants for The Keg gift card, through third party retailers who sell gift cards, through corporate sales channels and on-line, making the Ultimate Dining Card one of the top selling gift cards in Canada and The Keg's gift card is Canada's leading single branded restaurant gift card.
+The gift cards are widely available for sale, including in Recipe restaurants for the Ultimate Dining Card, in St-Hubert restaurants for the St-Hubert gift card and at The Keg restaurants for The Keg gift card, through third party retailers who sell gift cards, through corporate sales channels and on-line, making the Ultimate Dining Card one of the top selling gift cards in Canada.
+The Keg's gift card is Canada's leading single branded restaurant gift card.

-Recipe's strategic partnership with CAA allows Recipe to provide exclusive offers to CAA's over 6.2 million members, as its national dining partner.
+Recipe's strategic partnership with CAA allows Recipe to provide exclusive offers to CAA's over 6.5 million members, as its national dining partner.